amalroy21/SelectionSort/Readme.md

 ## GETTING STARTED
 1. open a terminal/console window
-2. `cd path/to/SelectionSort/src/com/utd/sort`
+2. `cd path/to/SelectionSort`
-3. `javac Main.java` to build the service
+3. Open `Config.properties` and enter the list you want to sort
-4. `java Main` to run the service
+4. Run `Main.class` and you will get the required sorted list as the output.